jacobjmarks/thoughts/content/posts/20230225-isolating-environment-variables-in-xunit-tests/index.md

 {{< figure src="env-scope.drawio.svg" alt="Environment scope" align="center" width="435em" >}}

-As can be seen, irrespective of the thread in which we use, the same Environment with be utilised.
+As can be seen, irrespective of the thread in which we use, the same Environment will be utilised.
 Alas, we a left with a [race condition](https://en.wikipedia.org/wiki/Race_condition) when running our tests, which both attempt to read and write the same environment variable in parallel.

 So how should we go about resolving this issue?